Contributing to the Greater Good

 - In 2013, Chico State was designated, for the sixth time in seven years, a member of the President's Higher Education Community Service Honor Roll, highlighting civic engagement activities.

 - Chico State was awarded $250,000 by the W.M.
 Keck Foundation in 2010.
-The grant supports new courses and civic learning opportunities, including the Neighborhood Connections Project, a community laboratory where students help neighborhoods establish civic networks.
+The grant supported new courses and faculty development opportunities, including civic learning institutes.

 - Victory Media, publisher of G.I.
 Jobs; Military Times EDGE; and Military Advanced Education have all named Chico State to their 2013 lists of schools doing to most to embrace America’s veterans as students.

 - Incoming freshmen learn to get involved with the community and participate in civil discourse through the Town Hall Meeting and Great Debate.